Gavin Massey: Colchester United

-2014–15 season

-Massey was a goalscorer in Colchester's 8–0 pre-season friendly win over Heybridge Swifts on 15 July 2014, and he also netted in another friendly where the U's scored eight when they beat Leiston 8–1 four days later.
 With manager Joe Dunne departing the club early on in the new season, Massey said that the players "have to take part responsibility for the manager going", while he thanked Dunne for helping him "to play first-team football", having racked up almost 50 appearances under Dunne's stewardship.
 Massey scored his first goals of the 2014–15 season in a man of the match performance on 11 October as Colchester came from behind to win 2–1 against Fleetwood Town.
-He grabbed an equaliser with a finely taken volley following a cross from Freddie Sears.
+He grabbed an equaliser with a volley following a cross from Freddie Sears.
 He then scored with a shot from the edge of the box midway through the second half to seal the U's first home win of the season.
 New manager Tony Humes said that Massey "scored a great first goal, his first of the season and it was great for him.
 He also scored a fantastic winning goal and we'll take a lot of positives from this win".
 Massey also added that "it was an unbelievable game for me — it was definitely the best day of my career".
 On the back of his performance and with his contract set to expire at the end of the season, Massey signed a contract extension on 16 October to see him through to the summer of 2017.
 His third of the season was an equalising goal in Colchester's 2–2 away draw with Swindon Town at the County Ground on 25 October.